sagevann/octopress/source/_posts/2013-05-26-pranayama-dialogue-evolution.markdown

 date: 2013-05-26 13:35
 image: pranayama_v1.2_cards.png
 comments: true
-categories: pranayama, YTTP Yoga Training Dialogues
+categories: pranayama YTTP Yoga Training Dialogues
 ---

 It didn't take long before I realized that my dialogue was much too wordy.
 Also, it didn't carry much flow.
 I've worked through and thought long and hard about how to tackle this section, and I came up with a three part strategy: